About The Treatment

 Fees

-I do not accept credit cards.
-Cash or checks please.
-My fee is $60.00 for a one hour appointment.
 I am a HealthPartners provider and can bill them directly.
-You will need to pay only your co-pay.
-Check with your insurance to see if acupuncture is covered.
-If you have insurance other than HealthPartners that includes acupuncture coverage, I will give you a receipt that you can submit to be reimbursed.
+Please call HealthPartners or your insurance company to see if your policy has acupuncture coverage and to confirm your deductible or co-pay.
+If you have insurance other than HealthPartners, I am happy to provide a receipt that you can submit to be reimbursed.

 How does acupuncture work?

 Diagnosis is complicated and involves looking, listening, pulse taking, diagnosing the tongue, and analyzing the information you provide about your mental and physical state.
 All of the information fits together and is analyzed by your acupuncturist to find the cause of your concerns.
-At my clinic you will get what is called a root and branch treatment.
-I work to find what is causing the problem (root) and treat that along with your complaints (branches).
+At my clinic you get what is called a root and branch treatment.
+I will work to find what is causing the problem (root) and treat that along with your complaints (branches).

 The theories of acupuncture are complex and fascinating.
 These theories involve meridians that flow along your body.
 Energy or qi flows all around you and through these meridians.
-When the qi is blocked or not flowing properly, trouble ensues.
+When qi is blocked or not flowing properly, trouble ensues.

 Acupuncture is used for many conditions and disorders, including: